mipops/dvrescue/docs/_sections/capture.md

 # How to capture using the DVRescue GUI
 Step-by-step instructions for using the DVRescue graphic user interface to capture DV videotape formats.

-This portion of the DVRescue documentation will explain how to capture a DV videotape using DVRescue.
-For details on how to set-up your transfer station, installing DVRescue and troubleshooting connections, please see the [DV Transfer Station section]([url](https://mipops.github.io/dvrescue/sections/dv_transfer_station.html)).
-For a demonstration of the latest version of the GUI running dvcapture, see one of this <a href="https://drive.google.com/file/d/1kkACq_wFFds1r92vxFxAB6RDe1DQyr0p/view?usp=sharing" target="_blank">version 2024-07-24</a>.

 <div class="blockquote">
 PLEASE NOTE: Currently, the DVRescue graphic user interface (GUI) only supports capture on macOS (not Windows or Linux).
 The command line interface (CLI) supports capture on Linux and Windows (Windows PCs required a dual boot with Ubuntu to work with dvcapture). <a href="https://github.com/amiaopensource/vrecord/blob/main/Resources/Documentation/dv_info.md" target="_blank">dvcapture in vrecord</a> can also capture DV on Linux and Windows (Windows PCs required a dual boot with Ubuntu to work with dvcapture).
 The other tools (dvanalysis, dvmerge, and dvpackager) are supported on all three platforms via the GUI and the CLI.